Traxler, Jr. W. Thomas

 • 2013, District of Columbia

-For nearly seven years, Tommy served as an Assistant United States Attorney in the National Security and International Crime Unit in the Eastern District of Virginia.
-In that capacity, Tommy led teams in investigating and prosecuting violations of federal criminal law, focusing primarily on national security and extraterritorial offenses.
-He handled cases through the life cycle of litigation, from charging through appeal and postconviction litigation.
-Among other responsibilities, Tommy first chaired jury trials, argued substantive motions in federal district court, examined witnesses in grand jury proceedings, and argued before the U.S. Court of Appeals for the Fourth Circuit.
+For nearly seven years, Tommy served as an Assistant United States Attorney (AUSA) in the Eastern District of Virginia, the federal court known as the “Rocket Docket” for the speed in which it resolves cases.
+As an AUSA in the National Security and International Crime Unit, Tommy led teams in investigating and prosecuting national security and extraterritorial offenses.
+Among other responsibilities, Tommy first chaired jury trials, argued substantive motions in federal district court, examined witnesses in grand jury proceedings, and argued and briefed appeals before the U.S. Court of Appeals for the Fourth Circuit.

-As a federal prosecutor, Tommy frequently handled high-profile, sensitive cases that received national and international attention.
-He was one of the lead prosecutors in charging Julian Assange, the founder and leader of WikiLeaks, for conduct related to one of the largest leaks of classified information in American history.
-He handled highly publicized civil-contempt proceedings related to Chelsea Manning’s refusal to testify before the grand jury.
-Tommy also led the team that secured the conviction of former Special Forces officer Peter Debbins for participating in a 14-year espionage conspiracy with Russian intelligence agents.
-Tommy likewise played a significant role on the team that brought the first-ever indictment under the federal War Crimes Act against four Russian-affiliated soldiers for alleged war crimes committed against a U.S. national in Ukraine.
+Tommy frequently handled high-profile cases that garnered national and international attention.
+He was a lead prosecutor in the case against Julian Assange, the founder and leader of WikiLeaks, for conduct related to one of the largest leaks of classified information in American history.
+Tommy handled widely publicized civil-contempt proceedings related to Chelsea Manning’s refusal to testify before the grand jury.
+Tommy also led the team that secured the conviction of a former U.S. Army Special Forces officer for participating in a 14-year espionage conspiracy with Russian intelligence agents.
+And Tommy played a significant role on the team that brought the first-ever indictment under the federal War Crimes Act, charging Russian-affiliated soldiers with torture, inhuman treatment, and unlawful confinement of a U.S. national in Ukraine.

 Representative Experience

 • United States v.
 Assange, No. 1:18-CR-111 (E.D.
 Va.).
-Served as one of the lead prosecutors in charging and seeking the extradition of the founder and leader of WikiLeaks based on allegations that he illegally obtained and disclosed national defense information, and conspired to engage in computer intrusion, in connection with one of the largest leaks of classified information in American history.
+Served as one of the lead prosecutors of Julian Assange, the founder and leader of WikiLeaks, for illegally obtaining and disclosing national defense information in connection with one of the largest leaks of classified information in American history.
+Assange pleaded guilty to conspiring to obtain and disclose classified documents relating to the national defense.

 • In re Grand Jury (Chelsea Manning), Nos.
 1:19-DM-3 & 1:19-DM-12 (E.D.
 Va.).
 Served as one of the lead prosecutors in civil-contempt proceedings against Chelsea Manning for her refusal to testify before the grand jury.
 Successfully argued in opposition to her motion to quash the subpoena, advocated that she be sanctioned for civil contempt for refusing to testify before the grand jury, and defended the contempt order on appeal.